 What does a B0028 code indicate?
 Code B0028 is indicative that the right front passenger side deployment loop resistance is low.
 This is critical in maintaining the level of passenger safety within a vehicle.
 If you do find that a vehicle is registering code B0028, this is something that should be corrected and fixed as soon as possible.

 How it works is that it receives input signals from various sensors around your vehicle.
 These signals help the SRS determine how it regulates the outputs in the system.
-Take for example that if the resistance is low in your air bag, this will trigger the airbag or SRS warning light to come on.
+Take for example that if the resistance is low in your right side air bag, this will trigger the airbag or SRS warning light to come on.
 It is important to know that SRS modules can be referred to differently, depending on the manufacturer or the company that it was created by.
 Some companies refer to this as the sensing and diagnostic module (or SDM).

 How does the SRS or SDM system work?